-Studies on communal conflicts in Indonesia after the 1998 economic crisis have been linked to the role of political crisis and decentralisation reform in the early 1999 in producing communal conflicts (see for example, Murshed et al., 2009; Welsh, 2008; Klinken, 2007).
+Studies on communal conflicts in Indonesia after the economic crisis 1998 have been linked with the role of political crisis and decentralisation reform in the early 1999 in producing communal conflicts [see for example, Murshed et al., 2009; Welsh, 2008; Klinken, 2007].
 All these studies documented that decentralisation reforms were associated with communal conflicts in some places.
-For example, Klinken (2007) documented democracy transition in Indonesia was far less peaceful than is often though.
+For example, Klinken [2007] documented democracy transition in Indonesia was far less peaceful than is often though.
 He reported that democracy transition in the country was followed by widespread communal conflicts which threatened more than 10,000 lives of people across archipelago.
-However, Murshed et al. (2009) found that routine social violence in Java is negatively associated with the impact of fiscal decentralisation and the size of local government.
-Fiscal decentralisation reduces routine social conflicts during decentralisation but it is only with applied to richer districts.
+However, Murshed et al. [2009] found that routine social violence in Java is negatively associated with the impact of fiscal decentralisation and the size of local government.
+Fiscal decentralisation reduces routine social conflicts during decentralisation but it is only with richer districts.

 Despite the fruitful results, prior studies have several limitations.
-First, most of them link the significant outbreak of violence during the political transition with the decentralisation reform directly, implying that decentralisation was a cause of the violence (see Klinken, 2007; Welsh, 2008).
-Second, from a temporal variation perspective at the national level, these studies ignore the spatial variations in communal conflicts following local political transition and decentralisation reform.
-Ignoring spatial dimension of communal conflict may result in bias estimate in which the results unable to control unobserved factors across districts that may relate to widespread communal conflicts incidence (Morenoff & Sampson, 1997).
-Third, some of prior studies used limited geographical coverages.
-For example, Murshed et al. (2009) study only covered districts within
+First, most of them link the significant outbreak of violence during the political transition with the decentralisation reform directly, implying that decentralisation was a cause of the violence [see Klinken, 2007; Welsh, 2008].
+Second, some of prior studies used limited geographical coverages.
+For example, Murshed et al. [2009] study only covered districts within Java Island and therefore the findings can only be generalized within social conflicts across districts in this Island.
+Third, most importantly from a temporal variation perspective at the national level, prior studies ignore the spatial variations in communal conflicts following local political transition and decentralisation reform.
+Ignoring spatial dimension of communal conflict may result in bias estimate in which the results unable to control unobserved factors across districts that may relate to widespread communal conflicts incidence [Morenoff & Sampson, 1997].